UK tracker mortgages explained; A complete guide

 Tracker mortgages generally follow the Bank of England Base Rate (BOE Rate) with a set margin on top.

-For example if the BOE rate was 0.5% and the given tracker deal was advertised as 2.75% then it would have a margin of 2.25%.
-If the BOE rate then increased to 1% your mortgage rate would go up to 3.25% shortly afterwards.
+For example, if the BOE rate was 0.5% and the given tracker deal was advertised as 2.75% then it would have a margin of 2.25%.
+If the BOE rate then increased to 1% your mortgage rate would go up to 3.25%.

-They are also usually available with either a 1, 2 or 3 year or lifetime tracker period.
-This is the length of time the deal tracks the BOE Rate and after this it normally switches to a variable rate (lifetime trackers never revert to a different rate).
+They are also usually available with either a 1, 2 or 3-year or lifetime tracker period.
+This is the length of time the deal tracks the BOE Rate and after which, it normally switches to a variable rate (lifetime trackers never revert to a different rate).